Inter-procedural Two-Variable Herbrand Equalities: Computing Weakest Pre-conditions

 \section{Computing Weakest Pre-conditions}

-In order to prove a given assertion or infer all valid invariants, we would like to calculate weakest pre-conditions, to determine for every program point the assumptions to be met for the queried assertion to hold at the given program point.
+Our goal is to prove for a given assertion whether it is valid at a given program point or, better, to infer all invariants which are valid at that point.
+For that, we would like to calculate weakest pre-conditions of assertions, or, more generally, to determine for every program point the minimal assumptions to be met for the queried assertion to hold at the given program point.
 Since the program model makes use of non-deterministic branching, we may assume w.l.o.g.\ that every program point is \emph{reachable}.
 In particular, this implies that no procedure is definitely non-terminating, i.e., that for every procedure $p$, there is at least one execution path from the start point of $p$ reaching the end point of $p$.

-\begin{example} Consider the program from Figure \ref{f:prog}.
+\begin{example} Consider the program from Figure~\ref{f:prog}.
 At program exit, the invariant $\x \doteq \y$ holds.
 In a proof of this fact by means of a $\mathbf{WP}$ computation, weakest pre-conditions must be provided for procedure $p$ and all assertions $\x \doteq t_k$, $k\geq 0$, where $t_0 = \y$ and for $k>0$, $t_k = f(t_{k-1},t_{k-1})$.
 This set of post-conditions is not only infinite, but also makes use of an ever increasing number of variable occurrences.
 Thus, an immediate encoding, e.g., into bounded degree polynomials as in \cite{Petter10Thesis} is not obvious.

 \end{example}